SUBSTANCE USE AND CO-OCCURRING DISORDER

 HATHAWAY RECOVERY CENTER EQUALS INTEGRITY

-Hathaway Recovery is Joint Commission accredited, IMS licensed & approved, ASAM Qualified and Credentialed, California State DHCS licensed & approved facility and one of the premier Drug and Alcohol Residential Treatment Center’s in the country.
-We offer Detoxification, Residential and Partial Hospitalization treatment that is exceptional.
+Hathaway Recovery is Joint Commission accredited, IMS licensed & approved, ASAM Qualified and Credentialed, California State DHCS licensed & approved facility and one of the premier Drug and Alcohol Residential Inpatient Treatment Center’s in the country.
+We offer Detoxification, Residential Inpatient and Partial Hospitalization treatment that is exceptional.
 Highly individualized drug and alcohol as well as mental health treatment in a safe, comfortable, and nurturing environment.
 We believe that in addressing the co-occurring, dual diagnosis, and associated conditions, in conjunction with the drug abuse and addiction issues, people are truly given the best chance for long term recovery.

 Hathaway Rehabilitation Center stands up as an honest practitioner.
 We are a model of ethical practice in our networking, professional conduct, and provision of services.
 The patient’s individual needs are the focal point of our services.
 We ensure financial practices that are dependable, prudent, and upstanding.